pkmazarakis/wallet-test/README.md

 wallet address and private key are hard coded inside constants

 for testing:
--- add wallet address to send FAU to
--- enter amount
+-- add wallet address to send FAU to (there is default already stored) -- enter amount
 -- press approve button
 -- if accepted, press transfer